As Canada's leading research

 If you are a researcher interested in applying for a sample loan for your research activities or if you need to obtain meteorite analyses for classification or collaborative research, please contact the Western Meteorite Collection Curator.

-The Western Meteorite collection has a meteorite display located on the first floor of the Biological and Geological Sciences Building on
+The Western Meteorite collection has a meteorite display located on the first floor of the Biological and Geological Sciences Building on the Western campus.
+It is accessible during the building opening hours from Monday to Friday, and during our open house events.

 The collection is also engaged in public events throughout the year, in partnership with the Cronyn Observatory at Western.
 Meteorite enthusiasts are invited to bring their rocks which they think may be meteorites.
 Our current annual event is on Asteroid Day on June 30th.
 Other events may be organized throughout the year, please check our Events page for more details.